 Top Features

-OpenTable’s software includes table management and online reservations.
-Potential guests can either find your restaurant through the OpenTable website or through your personal site via a booking widget.
-Several guest management tools and integrated CRM capabilities are also available to streamline your services.
+OpenTable’s software also includes table and waitlist management, as well as online reservations.
+Potential guests can either book a reservation through the OpenTable website or through a personal booking widget.
+Several guest management or CRM tools are also available, as well as direct integrations with Point of Sale, Marketing, Digital Ordering and Loyalty programs.

 Pricing

 OpenTable’s cover fees can quickly begin to stack up, making it an expensive choice for many growing businesses.
-You can read our full review of this reservations system here.
+Read our full review of this reservation system here.

 Conclusion

-In our comparison of Resy vs. OpenTable, Resy comes out on top for restaurants that already have a strong following.
-For restaurants that are not as well known or are in destination cities, OpenTable may be a better option to drive more traffic.
+In our comparison of Resy vs. OpenTable, Resy comes out on top for local restaurants that already have a strong following.
+For restaurants that are not as well known or are destination locations, OpenTable may be a better option to drive more traffic.

 If you’re looking to manage your private dining and event business, you may want to check out Perfect Venue.
 It compliments both Resy and OpenTable very well and seamlessly integrates with OpenTable.
 Our knowledgeable sales and support team is readily available to take you through a step-by-step tour of Perfect Venue’s intuitive and easy-to-use functionality.